KarthikE6117/usb-enumeration/README.txt

     - This is our main file which will be performing the USB Enumeration.
     - Executing this file for the very first time will generate default.csv in the src folder.
-    - After that it uses the generated default.csv to detect the removable media.
+    - After that, it uses the generated default.csv to detect the removable media.

-    *** For the first time of execution alone, disconnect all the removable media from the computer and run the program. ***
+    *** For the first time execution alone, disconnect all the removable media from the computer and run the program. ***

 BugFix.py
 ----------
-    - If you come across any exception like "backend not found" while executing the usbEnumeration.py, then the libusb system library is missing from your computer.
+    - If you come across any exception for backend unavailability while executing the usbEnumeration.py, then the libusb system library is missing from your computer.
     - To fix this bug, We've written a python patch code to patch the libusb dll file to the system libraries path.
     - This will solve this bug!